porkcraft/keypad-phone-csharp/README.md

 Make sure you have .NET SDK installed.
 You can download it from [here](https://dotnet.microsoft.com/download).

 ### Steps
-1. Clone the repository or copy the code from `Program.cs` into a directory.
+1. Clone this repository or copy the code from `Program.cs`.
-2. Open the directory in VS Code.
+2. Create & open a directory in VS Code.
 3. In the terminal, navigate to the directory and create a new console app:
 	```powershell
 	dotnet new console
 	```
-4. Replace the content of `Program.cs` with the code from this project.
+4. Replace the content of `Program.cs` with copied code from this project.
 5. Run the program by executing the following command in the terminal.
 	```powershell
 	dotnet run
 	```

 ### Testing
-Testing session starts from line number 70 of `Program.cs` and more tests can be done from there.
+More tests can be placed from line number 70 of `Program.cs` and onwards.
 ```c#
 static void Main(string[] args) {
   Console.WriteLine(OldPhonePad("33#"));